mesosphere/dcos-docs-site/pages/1.11/installing/high-availability/index.md

 A Fast failover can be achieved by:

- * Using a HA load balancer like [Marathon-LB](/1.11/networking/marathon-lb/), or the internal [Layer 4 load balancer](/1.11/networking/load-balancing-vips/).
+ * Using an HA load balancer like [Marathon-LB](/1.11/networking/marathon-lb/), or the internal [Layer 4 load balancer](/1.11/networking/load-balancing-vips/).
  * Building apps in accordance with the [12-factor app](http://12factor.net/) manifesto.
  * Following REST best-practices when building services: in particular, avoiding storing client state on the server between requests.